acend/helm-basics-training/content/en/docs/02.0/_index.md

 ```

 {{% onlyWhenNot mobi %}}
-Thus we need to change this value inside our `values.yaml` file.
+Thus, we need to change this value inside our `values.yaml` file.
 This is also where we enable the TLS part:

 ```yaml
 [...]